gausby/pursuit/README.md

 # Pursuit - A Fast JavaScript Object Property Matching Language

-Pursuit is a fast Object Property Matching Language written for the V8 JavaScript engine.
+Pursuit is a fast Object Property Matching Language written for Node.
 It compiles a given query into JavaScript code for optimal performance when checking many objects for certain characteristics.
 All compiled functions returns a boolean value, making them useful in filter functions.

+It is used as the default Object Matcher in the [Ecoule](https://github.com/gausby/ecoule)-framework.

 This project is heavily inspired by [Mathias Buus](https://github.com/mafintosh)'s [CopenhagenJS](http://copenhagenjs.dk/) talk on [JSON query compilation](https://github.com/mafintosh/json-query-compilation).